Please send a letter asking to pass the Small Business Jobs Survival Act (SBJSA), File#: Int 0402-2014 to Mayor Bill de Blasio.

 I believe a real solution has been presented that will give our local entrepreneurs — in storefronts, manufacturing, not-for-profit organizations, performing arts and theater groups, art spaces and studios, recording and rehearsal studios, retail and service businesses, professional medical offices, commercial tenants — the single most powerful tool to stay in business: equal rights in commercial lease renewal negotiation.
 If our small businesses face a crisis, their employees face a crisis, and that means we all face it.
 Give small business owners rights, so that their employees can have stability and our economy can continue to flourish.

-I am calling on you, New York City Council Speaker Mark-Viverito, and all New York City Council Members, to unequivocally support the Small Business Jobs Survival Act (File #: Int 0402-2014), the only real solution to ensure we are saving and protecting all of our small business jobs and in turn, the local economy.
+I am calling on you, New York City Council Speaker Corey Johnson, and all New York City Council Members, to unequivocally support the Small Business Jobs Survival Act (File #: Int 0402-2014) in its current form, the only real solution to ensure we are saving and protecting all of our small business jobs and in turn, the local economy.

 This SBJSA will allow small business owners the right to: